-During the presentation week, you will either record and upload on canvas (or present on Zoom to client and me - to be decided based on client preference/availability) a 5 minute presentation about your recommendation.
+2. A presentation and slide deck (due right before class): you will present on Zoom to the class.
 A copy of the presentation materials should be submitted to Canvas.
-This submitted presentation will have additional details and information that could not be covered in the 5 minute video but would help the client evaluate and adopt your recommendation.
+This submitted presentation will have additional details and information that could not be covered in the presentation, but would help the client evaluate and adopt your recommendation.
 (This information may also help me see why you made choices and will aid my grading).